 Hey, friends, I hope you’re enjoying the show, you know, I am so honored to engage in conversations like this, and to get to examine and dream into better ways of living together.
 And I know you are too, because you’re here, please take a moment to visit ic.org/podcast and consider financial contribution to the show, so that we can continue to create this useful and meaningful content for you.
 And thank you.

 Well, I mean, I think that there’s, yeah, I’d have to know more about what the specific things are.
-But I think some of the patterns that I’ve seen are, you know, that there’s that ego management part that, you know, they just don’t have a good handle on, being able to do power sharing, and being able to let it be a truly collective project that they’re holding really tight to something I once had a group asked me if I could look at their website and sort of helped them figure out why they weren’t attracting people.
+But I think some of the patterns that I’ve seen are, you know, that there’s that ego management part that, you know, they just don’t have a good handle on, being able to do power sharing, and being able to let it be a truly collective project that they’re holding really tight to something I once had a group asked me if I could look at their website and sort of help them figure out why they weren’t attracting people.
 And the main thing on the website was a literal, 30 page document of their vision that was incredibly prescriptive.
-And, and it was like, all you have to do in the course of reading 30 pages is fine, two or three things that don’t work for you.
-And you’re like, nope, not my group, it was like, you know, you’re holding too tight on to the details, a lot of times, or there’s sometimes like a lot of, and this is particularly true among people who have money and have land and have resources, you’re afraid of losing it, you’re afraid of giving that up turning over what is sometimes family property to a group.
-And so you hold on to ownership really strongly and to you know, the sort of the, all of the capitalistic reasons that you got the money in the first place, and you try to like take that into the project, and really protect what you already have, and not be willing to actually share that with other people and have a clear agreement about turning the property over to other people or turning the vision over to other people.
+And, and it was like, all you have to do in the course of reading 30 pages is find two or three things that don’t work for you.
+And you’re like, nope, not my group, it was like, you know, you’re holding too tight onto the details a lot of times, or there’s sometimes like a lot of, and this is particularly true among people who have money and have land and have resources, you’re afraid of losing it, you’re afraid of giving that up turning over what is sometimes family property to a group.
+And so you hold on to ownership really strongly and to you know, the sort of the, all of the capitalistic reasons that you got the money in the first place, and you try to like take that into the project and really protect what you already have, and not be willing to actually share that with other people and have a clear agreement about turning the property over to other people or turning the vision over to other people.
 And so, I mean, the one word answer to it is ego.
-I think unhealthy ego, I mean, there’s healthy ego, where, you know, you’ve got to have enough self esteem to be able to sort of keep rolling with the punches.
-But it’s pretty easy to, you know, to have too much of yourself in there, and not enough of really being open to a collective.
-So I think that’s the biggest reason that I’ve seen people not get off the ground when they’ve been sincerely trying for a long time.
+I think unhealthy ego.
+I mean, there’s healthy ego where, you know, you’ve got to have enough self esteem to be able to sort of keep rolling with the punches, but it’s pretty easy to, you know, to have too much of yourself in there and not enough of really being open to a collective.
+So I think that’s the biggest reason that I’ve seen people not get off the ground when they have been And sincerely trying for a long time.
 It’s like, are you actually trying to do something collective or you’re trying to do your own thing, and you want other people to come join you?

-Yeah, I want to build this big vision, I have the land already, and I want people to come.
-And I want them to build community on my property and helped me build up my vision.
+Yeah, I want to build this big vision, I have the land already.
+And I want people to come.
+And I want them to build community on my property and help me build up my vision.

 Rebecca Mesritz 40:23